 As Founder and Director of the Blackfoot Art Center, Sandra loves sharing her passion for the visual arts.
-She teaches art classes throughout the week and invites you, your family, and your friends to come on in and join us for an art class, private lessons, open studio time, or to book your own painting party!
+She teaches art classes throughout the week and invites you, your family, and your friends to come on in for an art class, private lessons, open studio time, or to book your own painting party!